-Moreover, it is important not to miss key cardiac or biliary disease, as coronary artery disease and biliary colic can be common mimics of the episodic reflux disease.
+It is important not to miss key cardiac or biliary disease, as coronary artery disease and biliary colic can be common mimics of the episodic reflux disease

 In most patients, a clinical diagnosis is reached simply from a good history and resolution of symptoms after a trial of a proton-pump inhibitor.

-Patients aged ≥55yrs with weight loss plus upper abdominal pain, reflux, or dyspepsia.
+- Any patient >55yrs with weight loss and upper abdominal pain, dyspepsia, or reflux

 All patients with gastro-oesophageal reflux disease should be advised to take conservative steps in its management, including avoiding known precipitants (alcohol, coffee, fatty foods), weight loss, and smoking cessation.

-Proton pump inhibitors (in addition to lifestyle changes) are the first-line treatment, and are very effective for many patients.
+Proton pump inhibitors (in addition to lifestyle changes) are the first-line treatment and are very effective for the majority of patients.